+Work experience 40 credits maximum

+Community service 20 credits maximum

+ROP 40 credits maximum

 Office/student aide 10 credits maximum

-(Office aides are Seniors ONLY and receive Pass/Fail grade.
-Peer tutors are Juniors and Seniors and will receive a letter grade) not to be used to determine athletic eligibility)
+Office aides are seniors only and receive pass/fail grades.
+Peer tutors are juniors and seniors and will receive a letter grade.
+These grades are not to be used to determine athletic eligibility.